seeam1026/SQL-data-exploration/Case study - Data Bank/README.md

 | Africa      | 714   |
 | Asia        | 665   |
 | Europe      | 616   |

+*Australia has the highest number of nodes (770), while Europe has the lowest (616), highlighting a significant disparity in node distribution across regions.*

 ### **Q3.
 How many customers are allocated to each region?**
 ```sql